GabeIB/GabeIB/README.md

 ### 🎧🍴💻

 Hi!
+Professionally, I'm a backend developer.
+I work with Go, Protobuf, gRPC, and GraphQL every day.

-I'm a developer who mostly works in Python, C, and C++.
-I'm interested in audio and systems programming.
+Personally, I've done projects in Python, C, and C++, and am interested in audio programming.

 ***